 Therefore, the best move would be to simply go back the same route you did from where you remember having or seeing your keys the last time.
 Hopefully, this will trigger a memory of where you left your keys.

 - Call an automotive locksmith who offers mobile service.
-Most chances that would be your best option to get a replacement fast.
+Chances are, that would be your best option to get a replacement fast.
 We can help you with that.

 - Order a car key online – You probably will have to get the key cut and coded which will result in an additional cost.